robinagandhi/swa/module-1/github-primer.md

 ## Special Thanks

 * A special thanks to Matt Hale, Aaron Vigal and Cade Wollcot for reviews of this module and thoughtful discussions.
-Large parts of this module were first developed for the NSA/NSF funded [GenCyber Camp at UNO](https://github.com/MLHale/GenCyber-web-content) in 2016.
+Large parts of this module were first developed for the NSA/NSF funded [GenCyber Camp at UNO](https://github.com/MLHale/GenCyber-web-content) in July 2016.

 [Top](#table-of-contents)